Wineries & Restaurants

 For visitors who are short on time, or are looking for the best starting point, I recommend beginning at a spot with multiple wine offerings.
 This allows you to figure out which wines you might want to sample further and gives you a greater cross-section of the region.
-Two popular wine centers are located in downtown Canandaigua: New York Kitchen, which serves wine from across New York State.
+Two popular wine centers are located in downtown Canandaigua: Finger Lakes Wine Center and New York Kitchen.

 2) Next, hit one of the wine trails.

 Finger Lakes wine country crosses a wide region of the state.
 Looking for a beautiful drive alongside the western shore of Canandaigua Lake and through the Bristol Hills as you drive from Canandaigua to Naples?
 Check out the seven wineries on the Canandaigua Lake Wine Trail.
 Have a lot of time to dive into the wine trail game?
 The Rochester/Finger Lakes Craft Beverage Trail is one of the most diverse, with more than 40 different craft beverage makers to explore, including many wineries.

 One of the most important rules to follow when wine trailing, other than to have fun, is to make sure you have a designated driver.
 For those looking to leave the driving up to the professionals, we have two transportation companies we recommend: Crush Beer & Wine Tours, and Finger Lakes Winery Tours.
 Give them a call and they can personalize the tour to your group and preferences.

 4) Check out the events.